 Anderson began the series in 1955, dropped it, and began again in the 1970s.
-He continued tinkering with tonality (his term for color values) until his death in 2015.
-Two details he seems not to have changed is the inclusion of a small boat with a white sail that appears in the lower left or right foreground, and a child being held aloft in the background..
+He continued tinkering with tonality (his term for color values) until he died in 2015.
+He seems not to have changed two details: the inclusion of a small boat with a white sail that appears in the lower-left or right foreground and a child being held aloft in the background.

 He explained that he “conceived of these pictures as passive decorations—pictures that stay on the wall and seduce only if one is of a mind to be seduced.
 I like to think of them shaded by some loggia near a swimming pool with wet pavement, plants, and sunlight.”